z4kn4fein/stashbox/docs/docs/getting-started/introduction.md

 ```

 :::info
 By depending only on interfaces, you decouple your services from concrete implementations.
-This gives you the flexibility of a more comfortable implementation replacement and isolates your components from each other.
-For example, unit testing benefits a lot from the possibility of replacing a real implementation with mock objects.
+This gives you the flexibility of a more comfortable implementation replacement and also isolates your components from each other.
+For example, unit testing benefits a lot from the possibility of replacing real implementations with mocks.
 :::

-The example services above used with Stashbox in a Console Application:
+The example above configured with Stashbox in a Console Application:

 ```cs
 using Stashbox;